arunajit/irrecipeblogs/README.md

 After the extracting, cleaning, filtering and transformation phases the data is ready for further procedures.
 Here for ranking and querying we have used three different approaches.<br>
 1) Cosine Similarity <br>
-Plain old cosine similarity approach to find the matching strings (title) and output the top – 10.<br>
+Good old cosine similarity approach to find the matching strings (title) and output the top – 10<br>
 2) Enumerated Index based String matching <br>
 Enumerated string lists is taken and index-based string matching is done to display the results<br>